FSMA 204 and HACCP Aviation Catering Software

 Which jurisdictions does the platform cover?

-Galley X captures Key Data Elements for FDA FSMA 204, European EC 852/2004, UAE MOCCAE, and equivalent global mandates, with digitised HACCP forms standardising facility-level food safety protocols across regions.
+Galley XAI captures Key Data Elements for FDA FSMA 204, European EC 852/2004, UAE MOCCAE, and equivalent global mandates, with digitised HACCP forms standardising facility-level food safety protocols across regions.

 Is this the same as the Compliance Tracking module?

-No. This module covers federal food safety traceability — LOT-level chain of custody, Key Data Element capture at Critical Tracking Events, cold-chain monitoring, and 24-hour audit-ready records under FSMA 204, EC 852/2004, and equivalent mandates.
+No. This module covers federal food safety traceability — LOT-level chain of custody, Key Data Element capture at Critical Tracking Events, cold-chain monitoring, and instant on-demand audit retrieval that comfortably beats the FDA's 24-hour FSMA 204 response window.
 Caterer SLA enforcement, operational incident reporting, and corrective-action routing are handled by the separate Compliance Tracking module.